AyushVerma2/java-thread-algo/README.md

  #### JNI:
  It is an interface which interacts with the Native Method Libraries and provides the native libraries(C, C++) required for the execution.

+#### Fork-join pool

+ * Example for for join pool
+ * it is same as executor server im one each thread divide the task in sub=task,
+ * do the compute and join the results.
+ * each thread maintain there own DeQue , which is used to store the
+ * sub-task and if one thread DEQue is empty,it will pull the task
+ * from other thread from rare end(work stealing)

+ ###### When to used:
+   - Avoid sync ,not shared var across thread,no blocking IO, pure funtion , shud run in isolated
+  Eg:
+   Soring,Martrix multiplication,best move finder a game,tree travesal